Private Water Supply Wells

 Although Karst features can be found in a number of locations across Iowa, they are most abundant in the NE corner our state.

-When you live in a Karst area and use a water supply well for your drinking water needs, it is important to understand how protected your water source is based on your specific location, the land use practices in your area, your well's construction, and most importantly of all - frequent sampling and analysis of your well water .
+When you live in a Karst area and use a water supply well for your drinking water needs, it's important to understand how protected your water source is based on your specific location, the land use practices in your area, your well's construction, and most importantly of all - frequent sampling and analysis of your well water.
 With this additional information you will be able to understand the quality of your drinking water and any health risks that can be attributed to the shallow groundwater.

 Most modern water supply wells include protective construction features designed to exclude the shallow groundwater associated with Karst terrain.
 These features include setting the well casing to a greater depth to exclude the upper groundwater; full depth grouting/sealing of the well casing to help reduce/eliminate the chance that shallow groundwater will move downward along the well casing and into the well; and utilizing groundwater from only known deeper, protected and safe aquifers.
 If you live in a Karst area and are considering a new well, make sure that you hire only Iowa DNR Certified Well Drillers and ask them to document what construction features they will use to help protect your well and drinking water quality.

 Older water supply wells - especially those constructed before 1982 - may or may not have adequate protections in place to ensure that your well obtains its water from deeper, protected aquifers.
-If you have an older water supply well or if you do not know the depth and construction details of your water supply well, you should have your well water sampled at least on a yearly basis so that you know the water is safe to drink.
+If you have an older well, or if you don't know the depth and construction details of your water supply well, you should have your well water sampled at least on a yearly basis so that you know if you should consume the water.
 You should also consider hiring an Iowa DNR Certified Well Contractor to perform a thorough well inspection to try and determine if your well includes construction features that will help ensure the well only accesses water from a known safe aquifers and that your well provides safe drinking water.

 To learn more about water testing for your private well, you can contact:your local county environmental health specialist, the State Hygienic Laboratory or the Iowa DNR Private Well Program.

-Arsenic is a naturally occurring element that can be found in many locations in our state.
+Arsenic is a naturally occurring element that can be found at some level in groundwater in many locations around our state.
 It usually occurs in conjunction with certain sulfide minerals that are deposited as part of our soil and bedrock formations.
 The environment that created the arsenic deposits is a result of millions of years of accumulation, sedimentation and erosion.

 Traces of arsenic can be found in water sources including groundwater, lakes, rivers and oceans.
 Foods like fruits, vegetables and seafood can also contain trace amounts of arsenic.
 Since arsenic is a natural part of our environment, everyone is exposed to small amounts of this element during their lifetime.